vmware-tanzu/community-edition/docs/designs/package-and-repository-operations.md

 ## Initial Package Creation

 When creating a new package, manifest files and the proper directory structure must be made.

-Manifests needed for creating new packages are:

-- `clusterrolebinding.yaml`

-  > Permissions needed by`kapp-controller` to create objects.
-See [Create RBAC Assets](./tanzu-addon-packaging.md#7-create-rbac-assets) for more details.

-- `serviceaccount.yaml`

-  > Service Account needed by`kapp-controller` to create objects.
-See [Create RBAC Assets](./tanzu-addon-packaging.md#7-create-rbac-assets) for more details

-- `installedPackage.yaml`

-  > The declaration of intent to install a package, which kapp-controller will act on.
-See [Create a sample InstalledPackage](./tanzu-addon-packaging.md#10-reate-a-sample-installedpackage) for more details.

-- `bundle/vendir.yaml`
-  > File defining the upstream manifests for the package.
-See [Add Manifests](./tanzu-addon-packaging.md#2-add-manifests) for more details.

-- `bundle/config/values.yaml`
-  > File containing user configurable values.
-See [Create Default Values](./tanzu-addon-packaging.md#4-create-default-values) for more details.

-- `addons/repos/main/packages/<<pacakge>>.yaml`
-  > Package mainfest for the repository.
-See [Create a Package CR](./tanzu-addon-packaging.md#8-create-a-package-cr) for more details.

-You can run the `create-package` task to stub out the directory structure and required manifest files listed above.
+For more information on the needed files and directory structure, see the [Create Directory Structure](./tanzu-addon-packaging.md#1-create-directory-structure) section of the Tanzu Packaging Addon documentation.
+You can run the `create-package` task to stub out the directory structure and required manifest files.

 ```shell
 make create-package NAME=foobar